GuillaumeDerval/JavaGrading/README.md

 ![Screenshot of the RST output](https://raw.githubusercontent.com/GuillaumeDerval/JavaGrading/master/rst_screenshot.png "Screenshot of the RST output")

 ### @GradeClass
-The `@GradeClass` annotation allows to set a default grade for all test (avoiding to put @Grade everywhere) and also to give an overal max grade for the whole class.
+The `@GradeClass` annotation allows setting a default grade for all test (avoiding to put @Grade everywhere) and also to give an overall max grade for the whole class.
 See next example for... an example.

 ### Parameterized tests
 JUnit's parameterized tests are also supported: